-API access – Full programmatic access to the DaCast streaming video solution is included starting at the $125/month “Premium” plan which is at $79/month right now.
+API access – Full programmatic access to the DaCast streaming video solution is included starting at the $125/month “Premium” plan.

 With these range of features, DaCast is a great platform for individual educators and schools to get e-learning content up and running fast.